Dedicated Clarksville Personal Injury Attorneys Ready To Serve You

 Dan L. Nolan | Daniel Mark Nolan | Suzanne G. Marsh | J. Matthew Miller | Philip M. Mize

-Batson Nolan PLC and our dedicated Clarksville personal injury lawyers are committed to providing the highest quality legal representation.
-We strive to achieve the best results possible for our clients throughout Tennessee and Kentucky in the area of personal injury and wrongful death law.
+Batson Nolan PLC and our dedicated Clarksville personal injury lawyers are committed to providing the highest-quality legal representation.
+We strive to achieve the most favorable results possible for our clients throughout Tennessee and Kentucky in the area of personal injury and wrongful death law.

-It’s an unfortunate fact of life: accidents happen.
-However, many of them are preventable if the responsible party had exercised due care.
-Violations of traffic laws, reckless behavior, or the failure to maintain parking lots in inclement weather are just some examples of negligent actions that can cause injuries to another.
+It’s an unfortunate fact of life: Accidents happen.
+However, many of them are preventable if the responsible party exercises due care.
+Violations of traffic laws, reckless behavior or the failure to maintain parking lots in inclement weather are just some examples of negligent actions that can cause injuries to others.
 If you or a loved one sustained serious injuries due to the irresponsible actions of another individual, you may be eligible for compensation.

-Let us assist you in gathering important details to support your cases like police reports, photographs, witness statements, medical information, and more.
+Let us assist you in gathering important details to support your case, like police reports, photographs, witness statements, medical information and more.
 Your attorney will be an advocate for you and will help to maximize your settlement or file and represent you in a suit if a settlement cannot be reached on your behalf.
-We handle personal injury cases on a contingency fee basis, this means you will not pay any legal fees unless we are successful in obtaining compensation for you.
+We handle personal injury cases on a contingency fee basis, which means you will not pay any legal fees unless we are successful in obtaining compensation for you.
 Our fees are then paid as an agreed-upon percentage of the award.

 Car Accidents